 8. Soften Consonant Sounds

 Focus on elongating vowels to develop a more ladylike flow.
-Here are some tips to help you soften your consonants and sound more girlish.
+Here are some tips to help you soften your consonants for a feminine voice.

 - Lighten the force on consonants: Reduce the emphasis on hard consonants like “t” and “k” to create a softer tone.